steadywool/fedora-playbook/README.md

 The variables are present in the `/defaults` directories.
 You can edit them to customize your installation.

-Dotfiles are located in the [`/files` folder of the `04-user` role](ansible/roles/04-user/files/dotfiles).
+Dotfiles are located in the [`/files` folder of the `user` role](ansible/roles/user/files/dotfiles).
 They are automatically copied to your user directory.

 Here is the partitioning I use: